DevExpress-Examples/blazor-style-migration/readme.md

 </DxScheduler ...>
 ```

 Modify the CSS selector to hide date cells in other cases.
-For example, the following rule completely removes date cells:
+For example, the following rule removes date cells:

 ```css
 td.dxbl-sc-date-hr.dxbl-sc-date-hr-today {